oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

-    The ``tag`` parameter, if specified, is expected to be a string with name=value pairs like "k1=v1;k2=v2" and will limit the connections that can be returned from a connection pool unless the ``matchanytag`` parameter is set to True.
+    The ``tag`` parameter, if specified, is expected to be a string with name=value pairs like "k1=v1;k2=v2" and will limit the connections that can be returned from a connection pool unless the ``matchanytag`` parameter is set to *True*.
 In that case, connections with the specified tag will be preferred over others, but if no such connections are available, then a connection with a different tag may be returned instead.
 In any case, untagged connections will always be returned if no connections with the